Cristianfllc3/ApexOracle_AuthSocial/README.md

 # ApexOracle_AuthSocial
 Référence d'utilisation de Markdown [^1].
 Oracle APEX - How to Access Oracle APEX Applications With Google Credentials [^2].
+(A few details differents, that it is why all the pics)

 ### Create a project in console.developers.google.com (Apex Oracle Auth Social)